Back

 Getting your Trinity Audio player ready...

-If you’re ever been told that “subject line matters,” it’s because it really does make a gigantic difference between whether your email gets opened or trashed.
+If you’re ever been told that “subject line matters,” it’s because it really does make a difference between whether your emails get opened or trashed.
 Reading an emotionally charged subject line that directly hits on what your audience is thinking or feeling will make them want to open the email.
 On the other hand, reading one that doesn’t connect emotionally can make them delete the email before even reading it.
-You need the perfect combination of words that directly calls to action and is tinged with a bit of curiosity or intrigue.
+You need the perfect combination of words that directly calls to action and are tinged with a bit of curiosity or intrigue.
 Let’s have a look at how to do this in this article!

 Figuring Out The Most Effective Subject Lines in Email Marketing (with examples)